The characteristics of the meandering effect in a stratified wake: Wake model with meandering

-If the proportional relationship between $W, H$ and $W_{p},H_{p}$ keeps constant as flow develops, we will obtain $C_s(t)={\rm const}$.
-Therefore, the meandering will lead to a reduction in the mean velocity deficit $U_0$, and may impact its scaling as the characteristic lengths change.
+If the proportional relationship between $W_s, H_s$ and $W_{p},H_{p}$ keeps constant as flow develops, we will obtain $C_s(t)={\rm const}$.
+Therefore, the meandering will lead to a constant reduction in the mean velocity deficit $U_0$.
+Otherwise, when the proportional relationship between the widths and the heights changes, the scaling of the velocity profile will be impacted.

-Intuitively, $p_c(y_c,z_c,t)$, as the possibility of the meandering location $(y_c,z_c)$, is the quantification of the mean meandering behaviour.
-We know that the centre location $y_{cp}=0$ and $z_{cp}=0$ due to the symmetry.
+Intuitively, $p_c(y_c,z_c,t)$, as the possibility of the meandering location $(y_c,z_c)$, is the quantification of the meandering behavior.
+We know that the center location $y_{cp}=0$ and $z_{cp}=0$ due to the symmetry.
 We can also extract the width and height of the p.d.f., $W_{p}, H_{p}$.
 They are the measurement of the range of the meandering in the horizontal and the vertical directions.
-A large $W_{p}$ is expected in the late wake regime, since the large-scale structures will be formed in the stratified environment through vortex interactions and the instantaneous horizontal centre location is expected to vary greatly.
+A large $W_{p}$ is expected in the late wake regime, since the large-scale structures will be formed in the stratified environment through vortex interactions and the instantaneous horizontal center location is expected to vary greatly.

 Up till now, only self-similarity is assumed.
-If we further assume that $g$ and $\hat{p}_c$ are standard 2D Gaussian distributions, the convolution will bring that $f$ is also 2D Gaussian distributed, and that the superposed length scales follow
+If we further assume that $g$ and $\hat{p}_c$ are standard 2D Gaussian distributions, the convolution will bring that $f$ is also 2D Gaussian distributed, and that the superposed width and height follow

-To evaluate the variation in the instantaneous profiles, we may also study the p.d.f. of the wake length scales $p_l(W,H,t)$, where the subscript $l$ indicates the length scales.
+To evaluate the variation in the instantaneous profiles, we may also study the p.d.f. of the wake width and height $p_l(W,H,t)$, where the subscript $l$ indicates the length scales, i.e., the width and the height.
 Intuitively, $p_l(W,H,t)$, as the possibility of a specific pair of $(W, H)$, indicates the possible distortion of the instantaneous velocity.
 If we have a large span of $p_l(W,H,t)$ in space, the instantaneous velocity varies strongly in its profile.
-To sum up, both joint p.d.f. profiles are the quantification of the meandering behaviour.
+Overall, both joint p.d.f. profiles, $p_c(y_c,z_c,t)$ and $p_l(W,H,t)$, are the quantification of the meandering behavior.